What causes a macular hole?

 What can I expect for my vision?

 Successful closure of the macular hole approaches 100%, but vision often depends on how long the hole was present before surgery and may not return entirely to normal.
 We do expect vision to be vastly superior to what it would be if the problem is ignored.
 Many patients will eventually need cataract surgery and adjustment of their glasses to obtain their best vision after macular hole surgery.
+In some cases, macular holes can reopen after vitrectomy.
+However, follow-up surgery can often correct this and achieve full hole closure while improving visual acuity1 (Abbey et al. 2017).

 What if I cannot remain in a face-down position after the surgery?